Bearnstows Peg-Leg Piano

 A permanent fixture, familiar to all Bearnstow past campers and workshop participants, is the grand piano in the southwest corner of Main Hall.
 Ever wonder why its rear leg is missing and replaced with a perfectly crafted log?

 Over the years thousands of people from all over the state and beyond came to hear the Big Bands and dance the night away.
 The trolleys would make their way from Augusta, along the shore and then stop at the bridge to let people walk over to the Dance Pavilion on Island Park.
 It was clearly the place to be for a good time in the early 20th century.
 At the height of its popularity, the park hosted more than 1,200 visitors a day.
-Read Memories of Island Park.
+Island Park was indeed one of the hot spots in central Maine.
+Read Memories of Island Park on Facebook.

 After many years of hosting the Big Bands, the Pavilion finally closed after 1941 when the U.S. entered World War II, and patrons became engaged in the war effort.
 And the piano the Big Bands used now stands in Bearnstows Main Hall.
 Ruth Grauert tells how it got there: